w3c/wai-curricula/content/designer/flexible-layout-and-design.md

 Optional ideas to teach the learning outcomes:

 * Show examples of interfaces where information is conveyed exclusively with differences in color, such as a form where required fields are marked in red.
 Explain that some users cannot perceive color well or at all, so alternative methods to convey that information are required.
 For references on how to convey information without using color alone, see technique [G182: Ensuring that additional visual cues are available when text color differences are used to convey information](https://www.w3.org/WAI/WCAG21/Techniques/general/G182.html).
-* Show examples of different foreground and background color combinations.
-Explain how contrast ratios between foreground and background allow users to perceive content and distinguish components from one another.
 * Show examples of how different pieces of text are perceived depending on their background color.
 Explain that contrast ratios for text (including images of text) need to be at least 4.5:1 with respect to their background.
 For references on how to apply contrast ratios to text (including images of text), see technique [G18: Ensuring that a contrast ratio of at least 4.5:1 exists between text (and images of text) and background behind the text](https://www.w3.org/WAI/WCAG21/Techniques/general/G18.html).
 * Show examples of different interactive components, such as buttons and links, and explain that they should have a contrast ratio of at least 3:1.
 For techniques on how to add contrast ratios for graphics and interface components, see technique [G195: Using an author-supplied, highly visible focus indicator](https://www.w3.org/WAI/WCAG21/Techniques/general/G195.html).

 #### Ideas to Assess Knowledge for Topic

-Optional ideas to support assessment:
+Optional ideas to assess knowledge:

 * Short Answer Questions &mdash; Give students a set of user interface components and ask them what the contrast ratio should be.
 Assess how students understand and distinguish contrast ratios for different user interface components.
 * Practical &mdash; Students design a paper prototype and apply appropriate contrast ratios to text, images of text, user interface components and graphics.
-Assess how students understand and apply contrast ratios based on the different user interface components that they are designing
+Assess how students understand and apply contrast ratios based on the different user interface components that they are designing.

 {% include excol.html type="end" %}